|Living with Adult ADHD||ADHD in Women||Apps & Tools|

 |Give a Gift|

-"My seven-year-old developed a tic after he started taking a stimulant.
-The tic went away after we took him off the drug.
-Should we try a different stimulant?
+"My son developed a tic after he started taking a stimulant.
+The tic went away after he stopped taking the drug.
+Should he try a different stimulant?
 Are there other options?"

-If one stimulant brought on tics, another will probably do the same, so the next step is to try your son on a nonstimulant.
+If one stimulant brought on tics, another will probably do the same, so the next step is to try a nonstimulant.

 The first option might be a tricyclic antidepressant, such as imipramine (Tofranil) or desipramine (Nopramin).
 The antidepressant bupropion (Wellbutrin) can also be effective against ADHD.
-It may take time, and some trial and error, to find the right medication for your son, so be patient.
+It may take time, and some trial and error, to find the right medication for your son, so make sure he knows to be patient.